What can I spend FSA dollars on?

 People with light sensitivity, for instance, may be able to use FSA funds for non-prescription sunglasses.

 Your first point of contact is your employer.
-You’ll want to review the details of your plan so you understand exactly what is and isn’t covered.
+Review the details of your plan so you understand exactly what is and isn’t covered.

 You may want to browse frames or lens types online before visiting your ophthalmologist or optometrist so that you know which styles you like.
 You can even check an FSA store to learn about other FSA-eligible items.